top of page

 In later years her librarian’s bun with the pencil stuck through it.
 Or practicing her tai chi on that same patio.
 Who cares if the neighbors looked on, a friendly wave of their Budweiser as they grilled their dinner on a warm July night.

 As we walk through the mall, I notice the cute babies that everyone oogles and awwws, riding fine in their tiny wheelchairs.
-Chocolatey mouths and sticky stuff in their hair.
-The sweet chubby toddlers, red twisted faces howling two-year-old swears cuz Momma said no to a cake pop.
+Chocolatey mouths and sticky stuff matted in their hair.
+The sweet chubby toddlers, red twisted faces howling two-year-old swears cuz Mommy said no to a cake pop.

-How we adore babies.
+Dirty, twisted and howling, yet they are somehow adorable.
 You see the ladies looking on, thinking oh yes, I remember those days, the best days of my life.
-The kids were so sweet and my husband still loved me.
+The kids were so precious and my husband still loved me.

 But seeing us go by, they look the other way.
 They didn’t know my mom when she took belly dancing lessons with the other daring mom on our block.
-Or sewed the flies shut on my dad’s boxers as a “joke” to get her point across: she hated mending socks and dress shirts instead of breaking the budget to just get some goddam new ones.
+Or sewed the flies shut on my dad’s boxers.
+It was a joke and rebellion against mending shirts and darning socks.
+She hated sewing and was mad he wouldn't just buy some new ones.

 Cool and funny and pretty, cookies after school.
-The whole nine yards.
-And now this.
+My gorgeous Mom.

 The other day I read a piece on a website called daughterhood.org (Check it out, to those of you I know who are taking care of their folks, too.)